-Some of this increase in lifespan can be attributed to removing the risk of testicular cancer, but that’s really not very common.
-I think it’s more likely that the increased lifespan is related to less stress in their lives.
+Neutering a male bunny rabbit increases his lifespan because of the reduced risk of testicular cancer, but that’s really not very common even in un-neutered bucks.
+It’s more likely that the increased lifespan experienced by neutered bunnies is related to less stress in their lives.

 Risks and Other Benefits of Neutering Your Rabbit